nishihatapalmer/TreeTable/README.md

 ![TreeTable](treetable.png)

 ### Software status
-This software is still in **alpha**.
-It may change unexpectedly at any time.
+This software is in **beta**.
-It seems to work OK, but we have no unit tests, and there's still a few issues which are being worked through.
+It is feature complete and seems to work.
+A lot of tests need to be written.
+The overall code shouldn't change too much, but methods may be refactored a lot.
+The demo code will probably be extended a bit and the help expanded.

 ## Getting started